CrunchyData/postgres-operator/docs/content/pgo-client/common-tasks.md

 ```

 where `hacluster-abcd` is the name of the PostgreSQL instance that you want to
-promote to become the new primary
+promote to become the new primary.

+Both methods perform the failover immediately upon execution.

 #### Destroying a Replica